mikeroyal/Digital-Forensics-Guide/README.md

 [mkcert](https://mkcert.dev/) is a simple zero-config tool to make locally trusted development certificates with any names you'd like.

+[ir-rescue](https://github.com/diogo-fernan/ir-rescue) is a Windows Batch script and a Unix Bash script to comprehensively collect host forensic data during incident response.

+[Live Response Collection](https://www.brimorlabs.com/tools/) is an automated tool that collects volatile data from Windows, MacOS, and \*nix based operating systems.

+[Margarita Shotgun](https://github.com/ThreatResponse/margaritashotgun) is a  Command line utility (that works with or without Amazon EC2 instances) to parallelize remote memory acquisition.

+[Catalyst](https://github.com/SecurityBrewery/catalyst) is a free SOAR system that helps to automate alert handling and incident response processes.

+[CyberCPR](https://www.cybercpr.com) is a community and commercial incident management tool with Need-to-Know built in to support GDPR compliance while handling sensitive incidents.

 [Age](https://age-encryption.org/) is a simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.

 [SOPS](https://github.com/mozilla/sops) is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault, age, and PGP.